Vishnu Hari inscription: Identification as Treta Ka Thakur inscription

 Some scholars such as Irfan Habib have alleged that the Vishnu-Hari inscription was brought to Ayodhya from the Lucknow State Museum and planted at the Babri mosque site.
 Their theory states that the Vishnu-Hari inscription is actually the Treta Ka Thakur inscription, which was found by Alois Anton Führer in the 19th century.

 The Treta Ka Thakur inscription is mentioned as "Inscription No XLIV" in Führer's 1899 book The Sharqi Architecture of Jaunpur (1899).
 It was discovered in the ruins of the Treta Ka Thakur mosque in Ayodhya.
 Führer describes it as a 20-line sandstone inscription, broken off at both the ends, and also fragmented into two parts at the middle.
 According to his book, it was dated 1184 CE (1241 VS), and was issued during the reign of Jayachandra (a grandson of Govindachandra).
 Führer mentions that the inscription praises Jayachandra for building a Vishnu temple.
 According to Führer, the sandstone slab containing the inscription originally belonged to the Vishnu temple, and was later used for building the Treta Ka Thakur mosque commissioned by the Mughal emperor Aurangzeb.
 (The term Treta Ka Thakur literally means "the lord of Treta Yuga", that is, Rama.)
 Führer's book states that inscription was kept at the Faizabad Local Museum.
 The inscription was never published in the Epigraphia Indica or any other text.

 Führer's Treta Ka Thakur inscription is said to have been transferred from Faizabad to the Lucknow Museum, where it was marked as Inscription No. 53.4.
 The 1950-54 Annual Report of the Lucknow Museum describes Inscription No. 53.4 as a 20-line sandstone inscription measuring 2'4" x 10.5".
 According to the Museum records, the inscription was obtained from Faizabad in 1953.
 The Lucknow Museum register dates the inscription No. 53.4 to the 10th century, while Führer's inscription was dated 1184 CE.
-According to the Lucknow Museum officials, the registry entries were based "general nature of the inscription", not on its actual reading.
+According to the Lucknow Museum officials, the registry entries were based on "general nature of the inscription", not on its actual reading.
 This explains the discrepancy in the dates.

 After the mosque's demolition, allegations arose that the Vishnu-Hari inscription was actually Führer's inscription: it had been brought to Ayodhya from the Lucknow Museum, where it had been replaced with another inscription.
 In 1994, Varanasi-based scholar Jahnavi Shekhar Roy visited the Lucknow State Museum, and made a copy of the purported Inscription No. 53.4 kept there.
 He concluded that it was not the inscription described in Führer's 1899 book.
 He wrote that the Inscription No. 53.4 at Lucknow did not mention a temple or the king Jayachandra.
 Its two ends were not missing, unlike Führer's inscription, which is described as "broken off at either end".